EricAnjard/secRet_santa/README.md

 It allows to define people who should not be together and to send emails to people to let them know who they have.

+It requires the `mailR` library to send mails.

 Usage
 -----